So why would you want to go to Dunhuang?

 We paid extra to include the ‘special caves’ on the tour.
 Little H declared the caves too scary shortly after entering the first.
 While HJ had the full tour of the special caves Little H and I spent extra time playing about outside.

-This was on my places-to-visit list in the ‘Buddhas in caves’ category.
-Big fan of the whole Buddhas-in-caves vibe.
+The Yulin Caves were on my places-to-visit list in the ‘Buddhas in caves’ category.
+I’m a big fan of the whole Buddhas-in-caves vibe.

 While HJ was on that tour of the special caves Little H modelled a backwards jacket and made up games with pebbles.